Turkey–Vietnam relations

+Turkey–Vietnam relations refers to bilateral relations between Turkey and Vietnam.
 Turkey has an embassy in Hanoi and Vietnam has an embassy in Ankara, and a trade office in Istanbul.

 Historical relations

 While relations between Turkey and Vietnam is less known comparing to other countries in the Sinosphere world, the Mongol Army invading Vietnam at 13th century was thought to be formed by majority of Turkic and Persian warriors fighting in the war.
 Many of them were entirely annihilated in all three failed invasions to Vietnam, which marked the first connection between the Vietnamese and Turks.
 After the failed invasions, the Turks would eventually immigrate to Anatolia and found the Ottoman Empire, and two countries would have no official link until the 20th century.

 Vietnam War

 Vietnam went to headline in Turkey at 1960s as for the result of Vietnam War, which Turkey was requested to offer troops fighting in the war to assist its South Vietnamese and American allies against communist expansions, as Turkey is a NATO member.
 However, Turkey later rejected the offer and consolidated a more diplomatic approach.
 Turkey and Vietnam's relations would remain irrelevant until the end of the Cold War.